 88 colour tones – Made in Germany

-The current Revell portfolio comprises 88 different color shades: from basic colors to metallic colors such as silver and gold and special shades such as signal color.
+The current Revell portfolio comprises 88 different color shades: from basic colors to metallic colors such as silver and gold and special shades such as signal color like Luminous orange.
 Naturally, Revell color can also be used for airbrush guns when diluted accordingly.

 If the right shade for a truly authentic replica of the original is not available, Revell color can be mixed together without any problems.
 The required mixing ratio is exactly stated in the Revell building instructions for each model.